KMurphs/Tutorials/README.md

 A deployment is a configuration object stored on the master.

-The master realises the deployment (specifications) and strives to keep the deployment specifications valid (selfhealing, ...)
+The master realises the deployment (specifications) and strives to keep the deployment specifications valid (self-healing, ...)

 ### Deployement